bbawj/note-vault/Notes/Process scheduling.md

 __Non pre-emptive__: a process cannot be stopped.
 Preemption only after a process is completed __Pre-emptive__ (Shortest Remaining Time First): processes in the midst of execution can be rescheduled
 ![](https://i.imgur.com/aNa162L.png)
-This algorithm is optimal o achieve minimum average waiting time. _However, this algorithm is often not used in practice as it is difficult to know the burst length of a process._
+This algorithm is optimal to achieve minimum average waiting time. _However, this algorithm is often not used in practice as it is difficult to know the burst length of a process._
 ### Priority Based
 CPU is allocated to the process with highest priority
 1. Priority based on arrival order (FCFS)